You are here:

 ‘The most powerful thing you can get out of a networking event is knowledge,’ says Carlotta Lazzerini.
 ‘Connect with those who have achieved what you aspire to do; this can be a game-changer.
 People love sharing advice and insights.
 Ask for their guidance and how they reached their goals – it’s the fastest way to get the knowledge needed for your business objectives.’

 Networking isn’t in everyone’s comfort zone but with the right strategies, it can become a less challenging situation.
 There are a range of opportunities to make good contacts from the more local to the profession’s major events, and it can be worth spending some time on online as well as real world conversations.
-Join the BIID for their next networking event: Surface Design Show Breakfast on the 7th February 2024
+Join the BIID for their next networking event: BIID End Of Year Party on the 28th November 2024